HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 #### INP Subparts

-An INP score can be broken down into three sub-parts:
+Interaction to Next Paint metric can be broken down into three key sub-parts:

 - **Input Delay**: the time spent to finish processing the tasks that were already in the queue at the moment of the interaction
 - **Processing Time**: the time spent processing the event handlers attached to the element which the user interacted with